-The proportion of the sub-fund's net assets subject to total return swaps (expressed as the sum of notional amounts of the total return swaps divided by the sub-fund's net asset value) is expected to reach up to 10%, but depending on the respective market conditions, with the objective of efficient portfolio management and in the interest of the investors, it may reach up to 20%.
+The proportion of the sub-fund's net assets subject to total return swaps, expressed as the sum of notional amounts of the total return swaps divided by the sub-fund's net asset value, is expected to reach up to 10%, but depending on the respective market conditions, with the objective of efficient portfolio management and in the interest of the investors, it may reach up to 20%.
+The calculation is performed in line with the guidelines CESR/10-788.
+However, the disclosed expected level of leverage is not intended to be additional exposure limit for the sub-fund.

 Additional information on total return swaps may be found in the general section of the Sales Prospectus, amongst others, in the section "Efficient portfolio management techniques".
 The selection of counterparties to any total return swap is subject to the principles as described in the section "Choice of counterparty" of the Sales Prospectus.
 Further information on the counterparties is disclosed in the annual report.
-For special risk considerations linked to total return swaps, investors should refer to the section "General Risk Warnings", and in particular the section "Risks connected to derivative transactions " of the Sales Prospectus.
+For special risk considerations linked to total return swaps, investors should refer to the section "General Risk Warnings", and in particular the section "Risks connected to derivative transactions" of the Sales Prospectus.